Louisiana Court Records

 How Can I Find an Inmate for Free in Louisiana?

 Interested persons may find inmates in Louisiana for free through independent third-party websites and government-partnered third-party websites.
 Louisiana partners with third-party service providers to make inmate information freely available online.
-Additionally, interested parties may visit each parish’s website to search inmates incarcerated in jail for free.
+Additionally, interested parties may visit each parish's website to search for inmates incarcerated in jail for free.

 How to Find Old Inmate Records in Louisiana

-To find old inmate records in Louisiana, interested parties may search through the DPS&C’s Imprisoned Persons Locator System.
-Requesting parties may also search old inmate records through the Louisiana Automated Victims Notification System (LAVNS) and independent third-party websites.
+To find old inmate records in Louisiana, interested parties may search through the DPS&C's Imprisoned Persons Locator System.
+Requesting parties may search old inmate records through the Louisiana Automated Victims Notification System (LAVNS) and independent third-party websites.
 Government-partnered third-party websites also provide updated Louisiana inmate records.
 Additionally, requesting parties may submit written public records requests to the DPS&C or contact the Parish Sheriff in the county where the inmate was incarcerated.

 How do I Find Inmate Death Records in Louisiana?

 The Department of Public Safety and Corrections (DPS&C) makes all inmate information available through the Imprisoned Persons Locator System.
-The DPS&C updates the system every 24 hours to ensure accuracy; however, persons whose do not find inmate death records through the Imprisoned Persons Locator system may write to the DPS&C via email at docpublicrecords@la.gov or by mail to:
+The DPS&C updates the system every 24 hours to ensure accuracy; however, persons who do not find inmate death records through the Imprisoned Persons Locator system may write to the DPS&C via email at docpublicrecords@la.gov or by mail to:

 La.
 Department of Public Safety and Corrections